North-West-Wind/islandr.io/README.md

 1. Use `PascalCase` for naming classes, `camelCase` for naming variables and `snake_case` for files.
 This is done to stay consistent with my code.
 Sorry if you don't like these naming conventions.
 Commit messages need not be consistent, but should be readable.
 2. Add comments.
 It's good to be detailed.

+You may also join the [OpenSurviv.io Discord Server](https://discord.gg/jKQEVT7Vd3)

 ## The Story Behind
 [surviv.io](https://surviv.io) has existed since 2017.
 It was at first quite popular, and really fun, until the initial developers, Justin Kim and Nick Clark, sold it to Kongregate (Kong) in March 2020.
 Unfortunately, Kong did not pay enough attention to their acquisition, and ended up just squeezing profits from [surviv.io](https://surviv.io) in the mobile market.